Skip to content

 SchemaType.Object(...)Text input (stored as JSON)

-SchemaType.TypedInput()Node-RED TypedInput (value + type pair)
+SchemaType.TypedInput<T>()Node-RED TypedInput (value + type pair, resolves to T)

 SchemaType.NodeRef(NodeClass)Config node selector dropdown